 Because Jane felt so strongly about the importance of correct grooming, each new Airedale puppy owner was personally taught the art of stripping.
 When the owners lived remotely, Jane used to teach grooming via outlines drawn over photos, phone calls, letters and diagrams.
 This led to the production of the Video/DVD How to Groom an Airedale which today has become the premier reference on trimming broken coated Terriers and has been exported to over 50 countries.

 Jane's expertise in dogs naturally led her to becoming a judge.
-She started judging in the 1970s and now holds Australian National Kennel Council Championship Show licenses for the Terrier, Toy, Gundog (Sporting) Utility, and Non-Sporting Groups.
+She started judging over 50 years ago and now holds Australian National Kennel Council Championship Show licenses for the Terrier, Toy, Gundog (Sporting) Utility, and Non-Sporting Groups.
 Her judging activities have led here all over the world including New Zealand, Finland, Sweden, Germany, Zimbabwe, South Africa, UK, USA, Canada and every state in Australia.
-The importance of the breed standard is emphasised in many of her videos/DVDs including Terriers Then and Now and "How to Judge a Cocker Spaniel".
+The importance of the breed standard is emphasized in many of her videos/DVDs including Terriers Then and Now and "How to Judge a Cocker Spaniel".

 In 1986, Jane and husband Bob founded Rangeaire Vision as an alternative to recording Jane's lifetime dedication to dogs in one or more books.
 Today Rangeaire Vision is a world leader in the specialist production of educational dog DVDs/videos with over 200 titles and exports to over 60 countries around the world.
 The Educational Series of dog videos/DVDs has received world wide acclaim and the technical quality of the productions have gained Rangeaire Vision corporate accreditation from the Australian Video Producers Association Inc.

-The success of the videos/DVDs and Janes vocalness in the industry, has lead Jane to become in great demand as a speaker, author and examiner.
+The success of the videos/DVDs and Janes knowledge of dogs, lead Jane to become in great demand as a speaker, author and examiner.
 In Australia, she has lectured for the Trainee Judges' scheme and conducted Terrier Seminars all over Australia as well as Canada, South Africa and New Zealand.
 Jane was formally a joint leader in the Terrier Group in Victoria's Judges' Training Scheme and is accredited to test trainee judges for their ability to hold Championship Show judging licenses which qualifies them to judge in any part of the world.
-Jane is also a regular contributor to Dog Magazines and newspapers and co-hosts the weekly Radio programme 'The World of Dogs' on Radio 96.5 Inner FM in Melbourne.
+Jane is also a regular contributor to Dog Magazines and newspapers and had a weekly Radio programme 'The World of Dogs' on Radio 96.5 Inner FM in Melbourne.
 Her love of Terriers inspired her most acclaimed video/DVD History of Terriers.